Skip to main content

 Challenges and hate

 When Nancy first moved back to Malaysia from Singapore, she was met with violence on a night out.
-She was with a group of friends and her partner at the time (before meeting May).
-When they left the club, May and her partner were harassed by a group of guys.
+She was with a group of friends and her partner at the time.
+When they left the club, they were harassed by a group of guys.
 “I got beaten up like never before,” she discloses.”
 And adding more salt to her wounds was finding out that the friends she had been clubbing with witnessed the event but did nothing to stop it.
 Living in Singapore, she had experienced rowdiness towards the LGBT+ community from time to time.
 But in Singapore, friends looked out for one another.
 It was shockingly different in Malaysia to have her friends pretend like they didn’t know her and leave her to deal with the angry alone.
 At the time, it felt like a complete betrayal.
 In retrospect, she sees the dilemma her friends had defending her as same-sex relationships are criminalized in Malaysia.
 Her friends were also gay, and there are no laws protecting the LGBT+ community against discrimination or hate crimes.

 Out and proud at IKEA